useparagon/enterprise/charts/bootstrap/README.md

 ## DNS Configuration

-After installing the infrastructure components and deploying Paragon, configure your DNS:
+After installing the infrastructure components and deploying Paragon, configure your DNS with the `EXTERNAL-IP` from this command:

 1. **Get the Load Balancer endpoint**:
    ```sh